VolksRat71/mui-time-picker/README.md

 # MUI Time Picker

+> ⚠️ **DEVELOPMENT VERSION - NOT READY FOR PRODUCTION**
+>
+> This package is currently under active development and is not ready for production use.
+> Features may be incomplete, APIs may change without notice, and there may be bugs.
+>
+> **DO NOT USE IN PRODUCTION PROJECTS**

 A flexible Material-UI time picker component with support for Years, Weeks, Days, Hours, Minutes, Seconds, and Milliseconds with configurable digit options.

 ## Features